top of page

 Search

 If you’re raising a child right now, chances are you’ve heard (or yelled), “JUST CALM DOWN!” more times than you can count.
-I used to think calming down was simply a matter of “trying harder.”
-Then I learned that for kids, calming down is much more like trying to stop a runaway train… with a pool noodle.
+I used to think calming down was simply a matter of trying harder.
+Then I learned that for kids, calming down is much more like trying to stop a runaway train with a pool noodle.

-Eventually, that rabbit hole of late-night research turned into my wellbeing series for kids, Wellbeing Hacks, which teaches children the same science-backed tools I had to learn the long, clumsy way.
+So I did what parents do - I researched, read, asked experts, and slowly pieced together the science of kids’ stress, anger, and emotional regulation.
+Eventually, that rabbit hole of late-night research turned into my book, Wellbeing Hacks, which teaches children the same science-backed tools I had to learn the long, clumsy way.

-The science: kids aren’t overreacting—their brains are still under construction
+The science: kids aren’t overreacting, their brains are still under construction

-Most parents have heard of the amygdala—the part of the brain responsible for detecting threat.
+Most parents have heard of the amygdala, the part of the brain responsible for detecting threat.
 What I didn’t know (until much later!) is that in children, the amygdala fires more quickly and more intensely than in adults.
+This is why your 8-year-old can go from “everything’s fine” to “my life is over” in half a second.

-Inside Wellbeing Hack #9 – Manage Your Angries, the amygdala is described in kid-friendly terms as “the almond-shaped part of your brain that acts like an alarm system”
+Inside Wellbeing Hack #9 – Manage Your Angries, the amygdala is described in kid-friendly terms as “the almond-shaped part of your brain that acts like an alarm system”.
+When kids feel challenged, embarrassed, frustrated, insecure or treated unfairly, that alarm can blast at full volume, even when there’s no actual danger.

-The prefrontal cortex (the logical, reasoning part) doesn’t fully mature until around age 25.
-Studies show this mismatch — fast emotional system + slow logical brakes — is why children struggle with:
+Meanwhile, the part that helps them calm down is still growing.
+The prefrontal cortex (the logical, reasoning part of the brain) doesn’t fully mature until around age 25.
+Studies show this mismatch - fast emotional system plus slow logical brakes - is why children struggle with:

 • anger